OGH9HMHZ60/RAPT-Alignment/README.md

 low-confidence matches are routed to a DualDTW fallback, and short gaps between confident anchors are filled by a pitch-greedy interpolation step.

-The full pipeline is described in Section 3 of the paper.
-This repository implements all components needed to train the encoder, run the inference pipeline, and reproduce the tables in Sections 4 and 5.
+The full pipeline is described in Section RAPT of the paper.
+This repository implements all components needed to train the encoder, run the inference pipeline, and reproduce the results.

 ---